What Products and Services are Subject to Sales Tax?

 As the distinction between products and services blurs, it's more and more difficult to determine which is which for sales tax purposes.
 And states are all over the place, each enacting laws that seem logical but might be different from other states.

 One test that some states are using is called the "True Objects Test."
-This test, as BizFilings notes, depends on the purpose of a service.
+This test, as BizFilings notes, depends on the purpose of a specific service.
 For example, if your CPA prepares your income tax return, is that a service or a product?
 What's the true or basic purpose of the service?
 In another example, if you pay for a company to install a computer system in your office, with thousands of dollars of computers, connectors, routers, etc., that sounds like a product.

 Just to show you an example of how complex this product/service thing is, see this page from the state of Connecticut's website about sales taxes on computer equipment and tangible personal property.
 Connecticut charges sales tax on computer and data processing related personal services performed by employees, differentiating between employees and independent contractors.